Last updated: July 2026. Written by Josh Hutcheson. See our review methodology.

 Which has better instructors?

 Udemy has more established star instructors in tech (Colt Steele, Angela Yu, Jose Portilla).
-Skillshare has strong creative instructors but they tend to be less well-known.
-Both platforms let anyone teach, so quality varies on both.
+Skillshare has strong creative instructors who tend to be less well known.
+Both let anyone teach, so choose by a course’s rating and reviews rather than the platform.

 Does Skillshare have a free trial?

-Skillshare typically offers a 7-day free trial for new users.
-Udemy doesn’t have a trial but offers a 30-day money-back guarantee on every course purchase.
+Yes — Skillshare typically offers a free trial (often around 7 days, sometimes a month via a promotion) for new users.
+Udemy has no trial but offers a 30-day money-back guarantee on every purchase, which serves a similar purpose.

 Verdict

 For most learners, Udemy is the better choice.
-Its lifetime access model, massive catalog, and strength in tech and business make it more versatile.
-Skillshare is worth considering only if creative skills (illustration, design, photography) are your primary focus and you’ll use the subscription actively.
+Lifetime access, a far larger catalog, and real strength in tech and business make it the more versatile platform, and buying on sale keeps the cost low.
+Skillshare is worth it only if creative skills are your primary focus and you will use the subscription actively enough to justify the recurring cost.

-If you want recognized credentials alongside your learning, skip both and look at Coursera — their Google and IBM certificates carry real weight with employers.
+And if you want recognized credentials alongside your learning, skip both and look at Coursera — its Google and IBM certificates carry real weight with employers.